There are a number of resources beyond financial aid to help study abroad related costs.

 A limited number of awards of up to $5,000 are available for Odyssey Scholars who will participate in a University of Chicago Study Abroad program and who can demonstrate additional financial need.
 These awards are competitive.
 The funds are designed to assist with out-of-pocket expenses (e.g. the Study Abroad administrative fee, airfare to study abroad location, meals, local transportation, living expenses) that might otherwise prohibit participation in Study Abroad.
 These scholarships are supported by the Goldman Sachs-Strongin Education Fund, a generous gift from a College alumni couple.
 Additionally, one Odyssey Scholar annually will be awarded the Lewis Fortner Study Abroad Scholarship Award.

-Applicants must be University of Chicago Odyssey Scholars who will participate in a University of Chicago Study Abroad program in the 2018-19 academic year, which is to say any or all of the following quarters: Autumn 2018, Winter 2019, Spring 2019.
-Summer programs and 2017-18 programs are not eligible for this award.
-For summer funding, please see the Summer International Travel Grant page.
+Applicants must be University of Chicago Odyssey Scholars who will participate in a University of Chicago Study Abroad program in the 2018-19 academic year, which is to say any or all of the following quarters: Summer 2018 (Civ in Paris only), Autumn 2018, Winter 2019, Spring 2019.
+Non-Civ summer programs and 2017-18 programs are not eligible for this award.
+For other summer funding, please see the Summer International Travel Grant page.

 All applications for 2018-19 should be submitted online by 11:59 p.m. on Friday, February 9, 2018.
 As these awards are competitive, late applications will not be accepted.
 Therefore, even if you are applying for a Study Abroad program with a much later deadline, you must still apply for this funding by the above deadline.
 Please note that in order for your scholarship application to be considered, we must also receive your program application.
 Therefore, you should apply for your study abroad program before applying for the scholarship, even if the program deadline is much later.